pmastropolo/module-five-challenge-api-day-schedule/README.md

 ## Description

 A work day planner that allows a user to create a schedule.
 When user opens the planner, then the current day is displayed at the top of calendar.
+Real Date with Real Time.
 When user scrolls down, planner should show hours 9AM - 5PM.
 Each time block is color-coded to indicate whether it is in the past, present, or future.
 Past Time should be in the color grey, Present Time should be in the color Red, & Future Time should be in the color green.
 When user clicks into a time block, user should be able to enter an event & click the save button for that time block.
 Text should be saved into local storage, & when user refreshes the page, then the saved events persist.
-I have added a reset button to the bottom so user can clear everything, but in doing so, willclear everything from local storage.
+I have added a reset button to the bottom so user can clear everything, but in doing so, will clear everything from local storage.

 I was provided starter code for this project.
 (I have added the link to that starter code down below) I have added my own JavaScript code featuring jQuery & day.js.
 Bootstrap, Google Fonts, Fonts Awesome were already in file for styling.